3 ways to keep your Confluence intranet clean and clutter-free

 • Delegate admin permissions to your “gardeners” and set up a process for them to be responsible for upkeep.

-• Use the Site Builder to include only the spaces/pages that are necessary for your audience.
-Encourage teams to use spaces outside of Refined for other activity to avoid cluttering the overall experience for users-that way, there is less for your gardeners to properly maintain.
+• Include only the spaces that are necessary for your audience in the site structure.
+Encourage teams to use spaces outside of Refined Sites for other activity to avoid cluttering the overall experience for users-that way, there is less for your gardeners to properly maintain.

-• Keep layouts fresh on key landing pages like site and space homes by experimenting with new modules in the Page Builder.
+• Keep key landing pages like the home page fresh by experimenting with new modules in the page builder.
 Integrate Google Analytics to study user behavior, then tweak layouts to help users navigate to the most frequently accessed content.

-Try Refined for Confluence for free for 30 days on the Atlassian Marketplace.
+Try Refined Sites for Confluence for free for 30 days on the Atlassian Marketplace.

 Journalist-turned-business storyteller Amy Roach is a veteran writer and editor who has contributed to many lifestyle, family, business, trade, and educational publications.
 Most recently, she served as Managing Editor for New York-based Today Media, a regional magazine group publishing award-winning luxury lifestyle and business magazines.
 Currently, she runs her own boutique writing firm, providing content, copywriting, and communications services to a wide range of businesses.